hypo69/hypo/pytest/gemini - set 1/en/ai/gemini/html_chat/header.md

-This improved solution addresses the crucial issue of error handling and provides a more comprehensive testing strategy.
+This improved solution addresses the crucial issue of error handling and provides a more comprehensive testing Startegy.
 Remember to adapt the tests based on the specific requirements and expected behavior of the `header.py` code.
 Remember to install `pytest` (`pip install pytest`) if you haven't already.